nvinayvarma189/nvinayvarma189.github.io/content/posts/habit-sustaining.md

 Compassion for habit forming.
 Most people overestimate what they can do in 1 year and understimate what they can do in 10 years.
 Do not beat yourself for bad days.
 Bad days are part of the process.

 You are allowed to give up due to lack of results.
 But never give up because you are discouraged.

+Start giving advice to other people who are in similar situation.
+It is much easier to advice others.
+In a sense, you will be advicing yourself from 3rd person view.
+This can be very motivating.

 I will give you some examples of what how I've become more consistent